Trump's Supreme Court Nominee Skeptical Of Federal Agency Power

 Judge Gorsuch's aversion to agency deference

 Ironically, Judge Gorsuch has increasingly criticized that rule as an abdication of judicial responsibility.
-In some of his dissenting and concurring opinions on the 10th Circuit Court of Appeals, he has called for reconsideration of the Chevron decision.
+In some of his dissenting and concurring opinions on the U.S. Court of Appeals for the 10th Circuit, he has called for reconsideration of the Chevron decision.

 It is one of the ways in which he is more conservative than the justice he has been nominated to succeed, the late Antonin Scalia.
 Scalia was generally an advocate of Chevron deference to agencies — his view was that agencies are at least politically accountable, whereas judges are not.